poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             self.xmpp.event('example_tag_message', msg)          ##~ Call event which can be handled by clients to send or something other what you want.
             #<<<<<<<<<<<<

-Events called from handlers, can be catched like with `'example_tag_message'` example.
+The events called from the handlers, can be caught like in the`'example_tag_message'` example.

 .. code-block:: python

     #File: $WORKDIR/example/responder.py